 The department maintains three fire stations staffed 24 hours a day.
 Located in the historic downtown district, Station 1 houses the administrative and prevention offices, Engine and Ambulance Company 1 and command support resources.
 In the southern portion of the city, Station 2 houses Tower 5, Ladder 2, and Ambulance 2.
-Station 3, at the Pease International Trade Port, houses Engine and Ambulance Company 3.
-A forestry unit, rescue, rescue boat, two reserve engines, and a reserve ambulance compliment the fleet.
+Station 3, at the Pease International Trade Port, houses Engine and Ambulance Company 3 and Rescue 7.
+A forestry unit, rescue boat, two reserve engines, and a reserve ambulance compliment the fleet.

 Firefighting personnel are constantly engaged in firefighting, emergency medical and rescue training.
 Through the support of the community and city officials, along with the dedication of the employees, the department is staffed with advanced EMTs and paramedics, NH Fire Standards and Training certified Firefighters, and highly credentialed shift and staff officers.
 Achieving and maintaining an educated and high caliber force ensures that the Portsmouth Fire Department is always poised to protect a diverse community.

-The Bureau of Fire Prevention is committed to the reduction of loss of life and the destruction of property from fire through providing fire safety education, code adoption and enforcement, property surveys, and investigation of fires.
+The Fire Prevention Division is committed to the reduction of loss of life and the destruction of property from fire through fire safety education, code adoption and enforcement, property surveys, and investigation of fires.

-Programs available through the Bureau include residential and commercial safety inspections, fire extinguisher and safety classes, and fire station tours
+Programs available through the Division include residential and commercial safety inspections, fire extinguisher and safety classes, and fire station tours